NetClose - Account Grouping Basic Configuration

 System Subtab

-Do Not Generate When No Balance and No ActivityThis setting does exactly what it sounds like it does; the system will check the balance and activity of the account in your reconciliation period.
+Do Not Generate When No Balance and No ActivityThis setting does exactly what it sounds like-- the system will check the balance and activity of the account in your reconciliation period.
 If there is no activity or balance in the account, it won't generate a reconciliation for that period.
-This is useful for accounts where you don't expect anything to happen, but you want to reconcile it if something does happen.
+This is useful for accounts where you don't expect anything to happen, but you want to reconcile if something does happen.

 Do Not Generate EverAnother intuitive setting--reconciliations won't generate for the accounts/subsidiaries associated with an account grouping with this setting active.
 This may be useful if you have subsidiaries that you don't manage or don't reconcile at all.